Hu9o73/Hu9o73/README.md

 ## Hi there 👋

-At some point I'll think about writing something intersting here
+At some point I'll think about writing something intersting here...

 <br>
 Contact e-mail : hugo.bonnell@edu.devinci.fr